Tennessee Valley Authority: Eminent domain and resident removal

 The historically significant town of Bean Station, Tennessee, was among the largest of communities inundated by the TVA, with nearly 90% of its population removed by eminent domain or federal lawsuits for the construction of Cherokee Dam.

-The TVA has received criticism throughout its entire history for what some have perceived as excessive use of its authority of eminent domain and an unwillingness to compromise with landowners.
+The TVA has received criticism throughout its entire history for what some have perceived as excessive use of its authority of eminent domain, an unwillingness to compromise with landowners, and the abuse of property rights.
 All of the TVA's hydroelectric projects were made possible through the use of eminent domain, and displaced more than 125,000 Tennessee Valley residents.
 Residents who initially refused to sell their land were often forced to do so via court orders and lawsuits.
 Many of these projects also inundated historic Native American sites and early Colonial-era settlements.
 Historians have claimed that the TVA forced residents to sell their property at values less than the fair market value, and indirectly destabilized the real estate market for farmland.
 Some displaced residents committed suicide, unable to bear the events.
-On some occasions, land that the TVA had acquired through eminent domain that was expected to be flooded by reservoirs was not flooded, and was instead given away to private developers.
+On some occasions, land that the TVA had acquired through eminent domain that was expected to be flooded by reservoirs was not flooded, and was instead given away to private developers for tourism and residential developments.
+During TVA land auctions, the previous landowners were often unable to qualify to bid in auctions on their former properties.

 Executive compensation

-The TVA CEO Jeff Lyash’s total compensation of $10,500,000 in 2024 has generated much criticism.
+TVA CEO Jeff Lyash’s compensation package of $10,500,000 in 2024 has generated much criticism.